simonelnahas/SCAPI-demo/README.md

 The demo is based on the fictional company HouseEnergy, which needs to make their Google
-Sheets calculator on available on their website.
+Sheets calculator available on their website.

 Try the live version here:
 https://scapi-demo.vercel.app